 Applications and uses of industrial epoxy coatings

-With so many possible applications and so many variations of epoxy coating available it can be difficult to know which coating is best for any particular need.
+With so many possible applications and so many variations of epoxy coating available (including art resin) it can be difficult to know which coating is best for any particular need.
 Below we have compiled some of the most common applications for epoxy paint, and an example of a coating for each.

 1. Durable flooring